DominikSerafin/aurora-template/README.md

-# Usage
+# FAQ

-## How can I change the e-mail address where contact form should send messages?
+### How can I change the e-mail address where contact form should send messages?

 Just edit line 55 in /php/contact_form.php

 ```
     $to_email = "mail@example.com";
 ```

-## Contact form doesn't work :(
+### Contact form doesn't work :(

 Make sure your server is able to execute PHP scripts and you've set a valid e-mail address.

-## How to edit stylesheets?
+### How to edit stylesheets?

 Although it isn't recommend you can directly edit /style/css/global.css or overwrite it with your styles.

 If you know Sass and Gulp you shouldn't have a problem with editing provided stylesheets.

-## How to edit favicon?
+### How to edit favicon?

 Just use [Real Favicon Generator](http://realfavicongenerator.net/) and overwrite current favicon.

+### Why do you have commit titled "inital files ass"?

+It was meant to be "initial files add", but unfortunate typo is a unfortunate typo...

 # Support